ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 You can see that the larger (in absolute values) the test-statistic is, the lower the p-value will be.
 This should make sense.
 The farther away the estimation is from your $H_0$, the less likely $H_0$ is true.

 Even though the p-value is very useful and convenient, it is also subject to [misinterpretations](https://en.wikipedia.org/wiki/Misuse_of_p-values).
 Probably, the most important misconception is to think that the p-value is a measure of the likelihood that $H_0$ is true.
-ACtually, the p-value is measure of the likelihood that $H_0$ can produce extreme values at least as the ones produced by your estimation.
+Actually, the p-value is a measure of the likelihood that $H_0$ can produce extreme values at least as the ones produced by your estimation.

 {{% callout warning %}}
 The p-value measures the probability that $H_0$ can produce your observation, not the probability that $H_0$ is true given your observation.